outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

   - which executes the following problem-solving workflow of applying a concept to a structure, to solve the problem of 'identifying all possible error types':
     - iterate concepts
-      - apply concept
+      - apply concept (fake) to existing components (inputs like data, outputs like labels, input-output linking units like functions, input-output links like network structure)
-        - identify differences caused by concept on different interfaces
+        - identify differences caused by concept on different interfaces (different intent of fake data vs. valid data)
-          - identify error types in differences
+          - identify error types in differences (fake data that can look like valid data)
+            - identify structures to identify error type (combination of low-cost signals without high-cost soft-required identifying signals)
               - identify structural solutions to error types
                 - apply filter 'check structural solutions impact on existing solution metrics'

 - example: frame a relevant insight to persuade a particular audience

   - insight: 'abusing power hurts society and occurs with a lack of intelligence'